Tuscany Village: Original plans

 The project was originally proposed by developer Jim Rhodes in 1995, under the name Palm City.
 It was initially planned as an age-restricted community with 2,600 homes.
 As years went by, the unbuilt project was redesigned as an all-ages community, and was downsized to 2,200 homes.
 Plans for a 3 acre commercial building site were also scrapped.
 Added to the plans were a 10 acre elementary school, two parks, and trails and bike lanes.
 Palm City was meant as an affordable version of Rhodes Ranch, another community in the Las Vegas Valley.
 Like Rhodes Ranch, it would also include a golf course designed by Ted Robinson.
-Rhodes received approval from the city of Henderson in 1998, and he began grading the property that year.
+Rhodes received approval from the city of Henderson in 1998 and began grading the property that year.
 The site included the Stewart gravel pit, which had been abandoned since the 1980s.
-The former gravel mine accounted for a majority of the future community's land.
+The former gravel mine accounted for a majority of the land of the future community.

 Most residents in the area initially approved of Palm City.
 However, the site for Palm City was located near sewage ponds and a longtime manufacturer of chemicals which had contaminated the land.
 Ground water was also found to have high radioactive levels, although Rhodes Design and Development Corporation planned to proceed with the project, as local officials had yet to declare a health concern.
 Residents became worried about the presence of chemicals, and also become concerned about the size of the Palm City project and the increased traffic that it would bring to the area.
 Another possible issue was that ground water would rise to the surface and flood yards in the future community.
 In addition, state and local environmental officials said there was the possibility that the Las Vegas Valley's water supply would become contaminated if Rhodes was not careful.
 Palm City would be developed adjacent to the Las Vegas Wash, and officials stated that Rhodes would need a plan to prevent contaminated water from entering the wash.

 Meanwhile, the city had concerns about a 26-building condominium complex that Rhodes wanted to include in the community, stating that his 13 acre site was not large enough to support the project.
 In 1999, a contractor on the project sued Rhodes, claiming that he refused to pay $150,000 for underground utility work.
 This came after the contractor filed a lien on the project.
 In 2000, Rhodes Homes sold the undeveloped Palm City land in a $30 million deal, after its lender became insolvent.
 The 521 acre site had been graded, but construction had yet to begin.